agathis-project/salix-arctica/README.md

 - capable to operate from USB-OTG port power supply for development and field servicing purposes.

-- support PoE operation as Powered Device and Power Supply Equipment.
+- support PoE operation as Powered Device and/or Power Supply Equipment.

 - capable to run a main stream Linux distribution.